php-build/php-build/CONTRIBUTING.md

     install_pyrus
     install_xdebug_master # or install_xdebug "<VERSION>"

-Remember to make the file executable, like this:

-    % chmod +x share/php-build/definitions/5.5.0

 Since this is a new stable version, let's update the versions for the `stable` target of the test runner.
 Open `run-tests.sh` in your text editor of choice, and then replace the list of versions in the